Greifent/afc-gui/README.md

 I will update the GUI with other functionalities in the future

 Currently tested on Pop_OS!
-19.10, should work with GNOME, not sure with other, fell fre to test it.
+19.10, should work with GNOME, not sure with other, fell free to test it.